For all contracted and confirmed Art Lab collaborators:

 - If you have a poster or postcards to promote the event, please drop them off at Art Lab – you can hang the poster in the window.
 Check the Art Lab event calendar for open hours.

 Rules for using the space and other smart questions:

 - Art Lab has a maximum occupancy of 49.

 - You may be sharing the space with other visual artists and/or live performers.
 The more the merrier, right?

 - Art and event SALES ARE PERMITTED.
 There is NO COMMISSION taken by Art Lab Fort Collins.
 If you sell it, you keep it.

 If you sell something, you are required to collect sales tax and pay City sales taxes (see below).

-- You CAN host a reception in the space, but no alcoholic beverages are permitted without first obtaining a Liquor License through the proper channels at the City of Fort Collins.
+- You CAN host a reception in the space, but only complimentary alcoholic beverages are permitted by obtaining a Liquor License through the proper channels at the City of Fort Collins.
 Absolutely NO alcohol sales are allowed.
 Sounds boring, huh?
 Just get creative — who wouldn’t love to attend an art opening that served milk shakes?

 - Yes, the space is insured.